devingearing/roguedex/README.md

 - Stylelint: for linting stylesheets, config file in root dir.
 - Prettier: for beautifying / formatting js, css and html, config file in root dir.
 - Development files should be in `src` directory.
-- Distribution code or zip files should be in `dist` directory.
+- Distribution code and zip files can be created with the `npm run package` script, output will be in the `dist` directory.
+This includes file minifying.
-- Currently there is no automated process to copy code to `dist`, or process it, like minifiying.

 ## Contribution
 Feel free to contribute to this project by forking the repository, making changes, and submitting pull requests.